 Mr. Kapil Minocha is a man possessing multifaceted talent in the field of investments and repatriation of funds.
 Over a notable career span of over two decades, he has occupied several key roles, including as a CEO of MCube Capital Private Limited (2006-2019); across a wide spectrum of specializations like Asset and Project management, FDI investments, Seed/First Round Funding for early growth companies, strategy development and implementation, and dispute resolution.
-He is currently into mentorship roles for many startups, facilitating them with strategic guidance.
+He is currently into mentorship roles for many start-